AH72KING/CommonModel/README.md

 <code> $this->DB... </code>

-Use Common Model once  . you will never to this->db again.
+Use Common Model once  . you will never do this->db again.
 Common Model is easy to use and can be extended.